- Quaystreet Funds FAQs -

 More information relating to risk associated with the Scheme is also available within the Other Material Information document and on the offer register; business.govt.nz/disclose.

 Can I change my investments?

 Can I change my investment direction or switch funds?

 You can switch all or part of your investment into another QuayStreet Fund by notifying us in writing.
 The minimum amount you can switch is $1,000.

-Switches are treated as a withdrawal from one Fund and investment into another Fund and are generally processed within 10 business days (unless a suspension or deferral of redemptions is in place).
+Switches are treated as a withdrawal from one Fund and investment into another Fund and are generally processed within 10 business days*.
 PIE tax will be deducted.
-A contribution fee may apply of up to 1% of the amount being switched.

 Can I withdraw my investments?

 To make a withdrawal you will need to notify us in writing.
 There is a minimum withdrawal amount of $1,000.
-Withdrawals are generally paid within 10 business days of notification*.
-There are no exit fees charged on withdrawals.
-PIE tax will be deducted.
+Please read the Other Material information document for further detail.